awsdocs/elb-classic-load-balancers-user-guide/doc_source/enable-access-logs.md

 }
 ```

+**To manage the S3 bucket for your access logs**
+Be sure to disable access logs before you delete the bucket that you configured for access logs\.
+Otherwise, if there is a new bucket with the same name and the required bucket policy created in an AWS account that you don't own, Elastic Load Balancing could write the access logs for your load balancer to this new bucket\.

-## Step 4: Verify that the load balancer created a test file in the S3 bucket<a name="verify-access-logs"></a>
+## Step 4: Verify bucket permissions<a name="verify-access-logs"></a>

-After the access log is enabled for your load balancer, Elastic Load Balancing validates the S3 bucket and creates a test file\.
+After access logs are enabled for your load balancer, Elastic Load Balancing validates the S3 bucket and creates a test file to ensure that the bucket policy specifies the required permissions\.
 You can use the S3 console to verify that the test file was created\.
+The test file is not an actual access log file; it doesn't contain example records\.

 **To verify that Elastic Load Balancing created a test file in your S3 bucket**

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. Select your S3 bucket\.

-1. Navigate to the bucket that you specified for access logging and look for `ELBAccessLogTestFile`\.
-For example, if you used the console to create the bucket and bucket policy, the path is as follows:
+1. Select the name of the S3 bucket that you specified for access logs\.

+1. Navigate to the test file, `ELBAccessLogTestFile`, in following location:

    ```
    my-bucket/prefix/AWSLogs/123456789012/ELBAccessLogTestFile
    ```

-**To manage the S3 bucket for your access logs**
-After you enable access logging, be sure to disable access logging before you delete the bucket with your access logs\.
-Otherwise, if there is a new bucket with the same name and the required bucket policy created in an AWS account that you don't own, Elastic Load Balancing could write the access logs for your load balancer to this new bucket\.